tfenster/end2end/source/_posts/2020-12-05-portainer-access-control-setup.md

 ---

 [Portainer][portainer] is a great tool to simplify container management, that I've been using for quite some time by now.
-In fact, my first blog post [on that topic][old-blog] is from July 2017, and we are now relying on it as part of our Azure DevOps & Docker self-service offering.
-I had a blog post about the setup of access control in Portainer in my blog backlog for a while now, because it took me a long time to figure out how it works through the API as it is way more complicated than necessary and needs ugly workarounds.
+In fact, my first blog post [on that topic][old-blog] is from July 2017, and we are today relying on it as part of our Azure DevOps & Docker self-service offering.
+I had a blog post about the setup of access control in Portainer in my blog backlog for a while, because it took me a long time to figure out how it works through the API as it is way more complicated than necessary and needs ugly workarounds.
 Or at least I thought that, until I came across this [pull request][pr] because of a discussion on the Portainer slack.

 ## The TL;DR